srobo/ops-manual/internal-structure/common-responsibilities.md

 All committees have the following responsibilities:
 * Organising and running team meetings
 * Maintaining a log of decisions made
+* Inter-team communications
 * Reporting on progress to the trustees
 * Preparing and managing a budget for team expenditure
-* Supporting the recruitment and induction of volunteers
 * Managing relationships within the team
-* Raising any concerns with the Trustees
+* Ensuring projects are run in line with the values of SR
-* Inter-team communication
 * Documenting processes/tools
+* The management, tracking and distribution of assets
+* Supporting the recruitment and induction of volunteers
+* Raising any concerns with the trustees
 * Ensuring a clean handover to a new committee
-* Maintaining a record of team members, with their abilities and desired workload.
-* The management, tracking and distribution of assets within the team.
-* The management of the workload of members of the team.
-* Ensuring projects are open source, open to contribution from external parties, and inviting to work on by volunteers.
-* Assigning and managing projects/maintenance to team members, this may be assigned to self organising subgroups of individuals.
-* Maintain documentation of processes and anything else that they feel relevant relating to their responsibilities to help both current and future volunteers This documentation should be licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Holding meetings
 Each team should have regular meetings and the date and time of upcoming meetings must be added to the organisation calendar.